How to Stay Hydrated

 If you know me well, you know that I am never without water in hand.
-When I travel, I always pack travel mugs and water bottles in my luggage so that I can fill up at the hotel.
+When I travel, I always pack a travel coffee mug and a water bottle in my luggage so that I can fill up at the hotel.
 If we are driving long distances, I make sure to bring a few of those as well so I’m never without one.

 Staying hydrated is so important and water is good for you and your body’s performance.
 I like to keep water with me all day long because it also helps keep me full when I get that urge to eat more.
 And that happens often!

 You CAN over hydrate (read this: How Much Water Should I Drink?) so just be cautious as to how much you drink a day and check with your doc to see what he/she might recommend for you.
 I have always had a goal to drink between 8-12 cups a day and that has been perfect for ME.
 I like to mark down how many ounces of water I have a day to keep track.

 Do you have any favorite water bottles or travel coffee mugs?